CIS3296SoftwareDesignF21/prj-03-gaming-with-gestures/README.md

 <a name = "download-install-release"></a>
 ### How to Download and Install New Release
+In order to download ScreenController, click on the latest ScreenController release on the side.
+From there, download ScreenController.exe and wait until it finishes downloading.

 <a name = "run-release"></a>
 ### How to Run New Release
+In order to run the executable, click on the file to run it.
+It should take a while to execute, but when it finishes there should be an indicator that the camera on your machine is turned on (such as a light next to the camera).
+When this appears, the program is finally running!

 ***
 <a name = "team-contributions"></a>